InternetOfPeers/hiero-json-rpc-relay-proxy/README.md

 A demonstration client that:

 - Fetches proxy configuration and public keys
-- Creates and signs routing payloads
+- Creates and signs routing payloads with contract ownership proof
+- **Generates deterministic contract addresses using CREATE deployment**
+- **Signs route data with ECDSA for ownership verification**
 - Encrypts messages using RSA
 - Submits encrypted data to Hedera topics